mbcarbonetto/qiime2-session/hands-on-pricust2.md

 MetaCyc pathway coverages and abundances will also be calculated and *.tsv* files with prediction results will be exported.

-**Notes:** PICRUSt2 and the plugin *q2 picrust2* has already been installed in your working station in order to follow this tutorial.
+**Notes:** [PICRUSt2](https://github.com/picrust/picrust2/wiki) and the plugin [*q2 picrust2*](https://github.com/picrust/picrust2/wiki/q2-picrust2-Tutorial) have already been installed in your working station in order to follow this tutorial.
 If you are following the tutorial on your own please find instructions for the installation [here](https://library.qiime2.org/plugins/q2-picrust2/13/)

 This tutorial is ment to be followed after the QIIME2-sessions [hands-on](https://github.com/mbcarbonetto/qiime2-session/blob/master/Hands-on-V3.md)